 Drs.
 McCoy and Baer made some important points in their Dec.
 2017 article, Neurological Complications of Sjogren’s Syndrome: Diagnosis and Management (32):

-Patients with predominant neurologic symptoms often lack SS-A and SS-B. A diagnosis in these patients relies heavily on the lip biopsy which is not always reliable.
-Patients can have serious neurologic problems from Sjogren’s and still not meet the Classification Criteria.
+Patients with predominant neurological symptoms often lack SS-A and SS-B. A diagnosis in these patients relies heavily on the lip biopsy which is often not reliable (or even available).
+Patients may have serious neurological problems from Sjogren’s and still not meet the Sjogren's Classification Criteria.
 Sjogren’s is often diagnosed very late in these patients.

 Even when Sjogren’s is recognized, there is still not much of a roadmap for clinicians to follow.
 Key quotes from the article: